XDelta/VRC_Fav_UI/README.md

 # VRC_Fav_UI
-A small interface to manage and archive your favorite avatars in vrchat.
+A small interface to manage and archive your favorite avatars in VRChat.

+Using this tool allows you to have more VRChat favorites by letting you save some of the avatar information offline, mainly the image and avtr_id.
+Favorites lists can also be used to organize and restore presets by editing `favorites.toml`.

+Additionally this tool is **not a modification to the VRChat client** and only uses the [VRChat API](https://vrchatapi.github.io/)

 ![Application example image](/.github/Images/FavUIExample.png)